hon-key/DynamicDigital/README.md

 # Usage
 ```
-yourUILabel.dynamicDigitalAnimation = 2; // set your animation duration and everything is done
+// set your animation duration and everything is done. dynamicDigitalAnimation = 0 represents no animation.
+yourUILabel.dynamicDigitalAnimation = 2;
 ```